learn-co-curriculum/ttt-6-position-taken-rb/README.md

 ### A Note on Methods Ending in a `?`

 Conventionally, we name methods that return either `true` or `false` by adding a literal question mark to the end of the name.
 So, if our method is meant to answer the question: "is this position taken?", we will phrase our method definition just like that, `position_taken?`.
 This reflects one of the most appealing features of Ruby, its readability.
-Ruby lends itself especially well to elegant and sensical statements, which offers advantages to beginner programmers.
+Ruby lends itself especially well to elegant and sensible statements, which offers advantages to beginner programmers.

 ## Instructions

 We'll be breaking this lab down into two parts:

 1. Define a method that checks if a given space on the board is empty, i.e. equal to `" "`.
-2. Address the "edge cases" - scenarios that qualify as an empty space that isn't equal to the literal `" "`.
-For example, we would want to consider `""` to be an empty space as well.
+2. Address the "edge cases" - scenarios that qualify as an empty space that isn't equal to the literal <code>"&nbsp;"</code>.
+For example, we would want to consider <code>""</code> to be an empty space as well.

 ### Part I: checking for an empty space